 Our garden pond kits can be used to create a water feature centrepiece for your garden.
 They can be used indoors and outdoors and can be placed on any surface, they are raised above the ground and eliminate the need for digging a hole.
-A raised garden pond is great for complementing a raised garden or for use as a stand alone carp and other fish pond, water plant garden or as a timber water structure for the garden.
+A raised garden pond is great for complementing a raised garden or for use as a stand alone water feature.
+Perfect for use as a fish and wildlife pond, water plant garden or as a timber water structure.

 We use a thicker timber board for our garden ponds than we use for our raised beds, this is to support the water weight and pressure against the sides.
 The timber used is extra thick 4.5cm (1.75in) timber boards that slot together with a tongue and groove system incorporating a 'Lock Cut' that make them very difficult to take apart.
 The boards have a stylish ridged face on the outside that ensure they will look great in any garden.